GRESB/api-docs/source/includes/_assets.md

 if there are no validation errors.
 In all cases, you get a response with all the asset fields and any validation errors/warnings.

-In the example shown on the right, the update has failed due to the request clearing a required field (`asset_size`).
+In the example shown on the right, we attempt to increase `asset_size` from *5000* to *6000*; however requested update does not get recorded due to new value having introduced validation errors.
+Make note of the HTTP status informing user of the unprocessed content when there is uncertainty.

 For a complete list of fields, and their meaning, see the [Data Dictionary](#data-dictionary).